No Products in the Cart

 Water Blocking Tape

-Gel filled cables is a technique in which your cables core is flooded with gel (stick) like compounds.
+Gel filled cable is a technique in which your cables core is flooded with gel (sticky) like compounds.
 This alternative method also helps in giving your copper or fiber cable extra water protection.
 This also gives helps when you are putting your cables underwater.
+While this type of structure is beneficial for protection from moisture it should be noted that it will be messier to work with and install.

 Double Jacket Layer